Create a Website Account - Manage notification subscriptions, save form progress and more.

 You can access the Mansfield zoning by-laws through the following link https://www.ecode360.com/28866895

-When commuter train parking overflows into the downtown area, our parking enforcement officer issues tickets to the vehicles parked longer than the two-hour limit.
+When commuter train parking overflows into the downtown area, our parking enforcement officer issues tickets to the vehicles parked longer than the two-hour limit or four hour limit.
 For our residents and merchants downtown, we offer Central Business District (downtown) Parking Permits.
-Hanging this permit from your rearview mirror allows your vehicle to park in designated areas for longer than two hours without having to worry about a ticket – this DOES NOT supercede the Downtown Overnight Parking Ban.
+Hanging this permit from your rearview mirror allows your vehicle to park in designated areas for longer than two hours or four hours without having to worry about a ticket – this DOES NOT supersede the Downtown Overnight Parking Ban.
+The hangers can be purchased for 20$ at the front desk at Mansfield Police Department.
+Here is a link to downtown parking page for more information. https://www.mansfieldma.com/276/Downtown-Parking

 A crime analyst assists the agency in directing its attention and resources into the most efficient manner possible.
 There are 3 separate types of Analysis that are generally found and used 1.
 Crime analysis, 2.
 Intelligence analysis, 3.
 Administrative analysis.
 Crime analysis is used to determine who and what areas of the community are generating the greatest numbers of calls for service and most importantly why this is occurring.
 Intelligence analysis is the colating and disseminating to appropriate forums the wide array of intelligence available to police agencies.
 Administrative intelligence is the determination of how best to use the resources available to police administrators.